neuvector/manager/README.md

 NeuVector Security Center Admin Console for the SUSE NeuVector Container Security Platform.

-A viewable version of docs can be seen at https://open-docs.neuvector.com The container images for the beta version can be pulled from the NeuVector Docker Hub registry at:
+A viewable version of docs can be seen at https://open-docs.neuvector.com

+The images are on the NeuVector Docker Hub registry.
+Use the appropriate version tag for the manager, controller, enforcer, and leave the version as 'latest' for scanner and updater.
+For example:
-+ neuvector/manager:5.0.0-b1
++ neuvector/manager:5.0.0
-+ neuvector/controller:5.0.0-b1
++ neuvector/controller:5.0.0
-+ neuvector/enforcer:5.0.0-b1
++ neuvector/enforcer:5.0.0
 + neuvector/scanner:latest
 + neuvector/updater:latest

+Note: Deploying from the Rancher Manager 2.6.5+ NeuVector chart pulls from the rancher-mirrored repo and deploys into the cattle-neuvector-system namespace.

 # Bugs & Issues
 Please submit bugs and issues to [neuvector/neuvector](//github.com/neuvector/neuvector/issues) with a title starting with `[UI] `.